operator-framework/operator-sdk/doc/user/olm-catalog/generating-a-csv.md

 When running `gen-csv` with a version that already exists, the `Required csv fields...` info statement will become a warning, as these fields are useful for displaying your Operator in Operator Hub.

-A note on `specDescriptors` and `specDescriptors` fields in `spec.customresourcedefinitions.owned`:
+A note on `specDescriptors` and `statusDescriptors` fields in `spec.customresourcedefinitions.owned`:
-* Code comments are parsed to create `description`'s for each item in `specDescriptors` and `specDescriptors`, so these comments should be kept up-to-date with Operator semantics.
+* Code comments are parsed to create `description`'s for each item in `specDescriptors` and `statusDescriptors`, so these comments should be kept up-to-date with Operator semantics.
 * `displayName` is guessed from type names, but will not overwrite values already present.
 * `path` and `x-descriptors` are guessed from JSON tags and their corresponding UI element from [this list][x-desc-list].
 These values are presented as suggestions by `gen-csv` if they are not filled.